 Transitional trauma unit (TTU)

-When your loved one no longer needs care in the hospital, the case manager and the trauma team will recommend a plan best suited for him.
-When your loved one returns home, he may be seen in the trauma care office for follow-up care and may be referred back to the care of his family physician.
+When your loved one no longer needs care in the hospital, the case manager and the trauma team will recommend a plan best suited for him or her.
+When your loved one returns home, he or she may be seen in the trauma care office for follow-up care and may be referred back to the care of his family physician.

-Whether you suffer a nasty fall or experience another type of traumatic accident, your age can impact your ability to recover.
-At Lehigh Valley Health Network, we understand this.
-We are have a unique geriatric trauma program that delivers leading-edge care for older adults by using a back-to-the-basics team approach.
+Whether you suffer a nasty fall or experience another type of traumatic accident, your age may impact your ability to recover.
+At Lehigh Valley Health Network, we have a unique geriatric trauma program that delivers leading-edge care for older adults by using a back-to-the-basics team approach.